WhatTheFuzz/crasm-fuzz/bug-floating-point-exception/README.md

  void oprlist(struct result* presult, struct result* parg)
 ```

-### Recommend Common Vulnerability Score
+### Recommended Common Vulnerability Score

-Overall: 1.6
+- Overall: 1.6
-CVSS Base Score: 1.7
+  - CVSS Base Score: 1.7
-Impact Subscore: 1.4
+  - Impact Subscore: 1.4
-Exploitability Subscore: 0.3
+  - Exploitability Subscore: 0.3

 ## Validation:

-To validate the existence of floating point exception, use the include test case to cause a segmentation fault.
+To validate the existence of the floating point exception, use the include test case to cause a fault.
 The file is passed in as the first argument to the program.

 ```shell
 # Using apt